Sumick/nerdbord-js-weekly-challenge/README.md

-# Nerdbord JS Weekly Challenge
+# Nerdbord JS Weekly Challenge!

 Welcome to the Nerdbord JS Weekly Challenge!
 Each week, we'll be publishing a new JavaScript coding challenge in this repository.
 Each challenge is structured as a separate package, so you can choose which one you want to solve.